gerassimos/dgs19/docs/D_S10_L01_Docker_Compose_Introduction.md

 ## Overview of Docker Compose (2)
  - docker-compose is mainly used for local development purposes.
- - The yml files can be used on a production environment with Docker Swarm.
+ - The yml files can be used on a production environment with **Docker Swarm**.
  - **docker-compose.yml** is the **default** filename but any file name can be used with `docker-compose -f`.

 ---